The Ice Warriors

 The Ice Warriors is the partly missing third serial of the fifth season of the British science fiction television series Doctor Who, which was first broadcast in six weekly parts from 11 November to 16 December 1967.

-In this serial, the Second Doctor (Patrick Troughton), Jamie McCrimmon (Frazer Hines) and Victoria Waterfield (Deborah Watling) arrive on Earth during a new ice age.
-After making its way into a base led by a man called Clent (Peter Barkworth), the crew discovers a humanoid being in the ice that plots to revive its race and take over the planet.
-This serial marked the debut of the Ice Warriors.
+In this serial, the Second Doctor (Patrick Troughton), Jamie McCrimmon (Frazer Hines) and Victoria Waterfield (Deborah Watling) arrive on Earth during a second Ice age, where a research team has discovered an alien Ice Warrior preserved in a block of ice.
+The Ice Warrior, Varga (Bernard Bresslaw) awakens his crew and comes into conflict with the base and its members.